Use Damage Assessment

 The Public Assistance Survey can be used by public safety personnel to gather details of public-owned properties such as schools, bridges, water treatment plants, and other facilities.

-In this workflow, you will assume the role of a mobile worker in the emergency management agency who needs to conduct the damage assessments assigned to you using the Public Assistance Survey.
+In this workflow, you will assume the role of a field inspector in the emergency management agency who needs to conduct the damage assessments assigned to you using the Public Assistance Survey.

-1. In a browser, go to the Internal Destination on the Damage Assessment site.
+1. In a browser, browse to the Damage Assessment site.

-3. Use the camera on your mobile device and capture the QR code to open the Public Assistance Survey.
+4. Use the camera on your mobile device to scan the QR code to open the Individual Assistance Survey.

 Note:

-If you don’t have a QR code assigned to your survey, you can open the ArcGIS Survey123 app on your mobile device and sign in to your organization.
-Then download the survey to begin the process.
+If you don't have a QR code assigned to your survey, open the ArcGIS Survey123 field app and in the upper right, tap your avatar and tap Download Surveys to download the survey.
+Tap the back arrow to return to the survey gallery.
+Tap Public Assistance Survey to pen the survey and tap Collect.

 Note:

-The Public Assistance Survey must be used on the ArcGIS Survey123 app on your mobile device.
-Using the form in a web browser will not perform needed calculations.
+The Public Assistance Survey can only be accessed using the ArcGIS Survey123 field app on your mobile device.
+Using the form in a browser will not perform needed calculations.

 Note: